 Lead: Renovation, Repair & Painting Rule

-The U.S. Environmental Protection Agency (EPA) issued a new rule, called the Lead: Renovation, Repair and Painting Rule.
-Beginning April 2010, contractors performing renovation on homes, child care facilities, and schools built before 1978 must be certified and follow specific work practices to prevent lead contamination.
+The U.S. Environmental Protection Agency (EPA) Lead: Renovation, Repair and Painting Rule requires contractors performing renovation on homes, child care facilities, and schools built before 1978 to be certified and use specific work practices to prevent lead contamination.

-In Oregon, these new rules will be jointly administered and enforced by the Construction Contractors Board (CCB) and the Oregon Health Authority (OHA), Lead-Based Paint Program.
-CCB will manage the program for all licensed contractors.
+In Oregon, these rules are jointly administered and enforced by the Construction Contractors Board (CCB) and the Oregon Health Authority (OHA), Lead-Based Paint Program.
+CCB manages the program for all licensed contractors.

 Working With a Professional

 The Oregon Lead-Based Paint Program certifies professionals who inspect homes for the presence of lead-based paint and others who can identify or remove lead paint hazards.

 If you choose to hire someone to do the work, be sure you are dealing with someone who will use lead-safe work practices and who is registered with the Construction Contractors Board.
 The following resources will help you:

 - Construction Contractors Board - list of Lead Safe Contractors.

 - Oregon Health Authority - list of certified abatement companies to identify abatement professionals that test or work on individual residential properties.

 - Questions to Ask to Find A Lead-Safe Contractor (PDF) Opens a New Window. .